Conditions for Obtaining a Graduate Degree or Diploma and Medals

 The Senate of the University confers a degree or a diploma to students who have fulfilled all requirements of the relevant program or diploma, and who have complied with all applicable University regulations.

-To obtain a graduate degree or diploma, students must successfully complete the majority of the requirements of their program while enrolled in a graduate diploma or graduate program at the University of Ottawa or at Saint Paul University.
+• Successfully complete the majority of their program requirements while enrolled in a degree or graduate diploma at the University of Ottawa or at Saint Paul University.

-Students are responsible for ensuring that they meet all of their degree requirements.
+• Students are responsible for ensuring that they meet all their program requirements.

 C-9.3 Medals